lukzim/hs-offenburg-thesis-latex-template/README.md

-# hs-offenburg-thesis-latex-template
+# LaTeX-Template for Bachelor-/Master-Thesis at the University of Applied Sciences Offenburg
-LaTeX Template for Bachelor- or Master-Thesis at the HS Offenburg.
+Test...